UFC 327 odds, lines, predictions, time: Prochazka vs. Ulberg picks from proven MMA expert

 Second-ranked Jiri Prochazka takes on third-ranked Carlos Ulberg in a light heavyweight title match in the main event of UFC 327: Prochazka vs. Ulberg on Saturday at the Kaseya Center in Miami.
 The preliminaries are set to begin at around 5 p.m.
 ET, with the main card at approximately 9 p.m.
 ET.
 Paramount+ is the only place to see the full UFC 327 fight card, while the main card can also be seen on CBS.
 Prochazka is coming off a knockout win over Khalil Rountree at UFC 320 last October.
 Ulberg, meanwhile, defeated Dominick Reyes by knockout at UFC Fight Night: Ulberg vs. Reyes this past September.

-Prochazka is a -115 favorite (risk $115 to win $100), while Ulberg comes back at -105 in the latest UFC 327 odds at DraftKings Sportsbook.
-The co-main event features a light heavyweight bout between Paulo Costa (+154) and sixth-ranked Azamat Murzakanov (-185).
+in the latest UFC 327 odds at DraftKings Sportsbook.
+The co-main event features a light heavyweight bout between Paulo Costa (+205) and sixth-ranked Azamat Murzakanov (-250).
 Before locking in any UFC Fight Night picks, make sure you see the MMA predictions and betting advice from SportsLine expert Kyle Marley.

 Paramount+ is the only place to stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.